btroncone/learn-rxjs/operators/filtering/takeuntil.md

 ###### TL;DR: Emit values until another observable emits

-The **takeUntil** operator takes a notifier observable that tells the source when to stop emitting values and complete.
+The **takeUntil** operator accepts an observable, subscribing and completing when this inner observable emits a value. **takeUntil** is useful when a series of user interactions defines an event, such as a *mousedrag* until *mouseup*.

-As soon as this notifier observable emits a value, source of **takeUntil** will completes.
+> :bulb: Tip: If you only need a specific number of values, try [take](take.md)!

 ### Examples